Skip to main content

 What professional learning is recommended / available for tutors?

 The VIT recognises some individuals who are registered as permission to teach (PTT) (Teacher Tutor) have been out of the profession for a number of years.
-The Department of Education and Training (DET) has advised that schools and tutors will be supported through a professional learning program tailored to delivering high quality small group tutoring.
+The Department of Education has advised that schools and tutors will be supported through a professional learning program tailored to delivering high quality small group tutoring.

 Some resources to support your professional learning in these areas can be found below.